 LiveOne launches All-Stars Talent Competition Series

-The initiative seeks to celebrate the best of this company's talent in the last 5 years.
+The series wants to celebrate the best of the company's talent over the last five years.

 MORE IN THIS SECTION

-The award-winning, creator-first music, entertainment, and technology platform recently introduced this annual competition to highlight the best of over 3,000 artists, both past and present.
+The award-winning, creator-first music, entertainment, and technology platform LiveOne recently introduced its All-Stars Talent Competition, celebrating its 3,000 artists, both past and present.

 Starting Friday, March 31, 2023, four quarterly competitions will take place, with each winner advancing to the final All-Stars Talent Competition, where they will compete for the All-Star title.